-What makes Kurkjian’s book so gripping is precisely the quality lacking in [Anthony] Amore’s” an accomplished investigator’s sense of open-minded humility.
+What makes Kurkjian’s book so gripping is precisely (this): an accomplished investigator's sense of open-minded humility.

 Author Stephen Kurkjian, who won three Pulitzer Prizes as a Globe investigative reporter, has pulled together a cast of characters that would make Martin Scorsese swoon in admiration.
 There are so many crime-world figures with their fingers in this story that the book is like a “GoodFellas’’/“The Departed’’ double feature.